Loan Types: Student Loan Blog Series II

 Below is a list of common student loans provided.

 Stafford loans are subsidized or unsubsidized as explained below.
-They are the most common federal education loan borrowed by students.
+They are the most common federal education loan.

 Perkins loans are low-interest federal loans for students who demonstrate extraordinary financial need.
 These Loans are administered by the school.

 PLUS loans can cover expenses not met by other federal financial aid.
-These can be taken out by dependent students’ parents or by graduate students.
+Dependent students’ parents or graduate students can be take out these loans.

 Private loans and state loans are not federal aid—however, they can help students ineligible for federal aid or those who do not receive enough aid to cover the cost of attendance.